sveltecult/franken-ui-site/src/content/docs/hooks.md

         </a>
         <div class="uk-accordion-content">
             <p>
               No, all objects will be merged together, combining all duplicate rules.
-If you follow the <a class="font-medium underline underline-offset-4" href="/docs/optimization">optimization</a> guide, your final CSS will be much leaner.
+If you follow the <a class="uk-link" href="/docs/optimization">optimization</a> guide, your final CSS will be much leaner.
             </p>
         </div>
     </li>